UPDATED BURIAL PROCEDURES

 For the duration of the Province of Ontario's State of Emergency Declaration, The Catholic Cemeteries of the Diocese of Hamilton is changing the operating procedures at the cemeteries it operates.
 The following measures will be put in place:

-- Where feasible, cemeteries will be open to the public for visitations.
+- All cemeteries remain open to the public for visitations.
 This may change without notice.

 - All masoleums remain closed to the public.